intermezzOS/book/src/hello-world.md

 ```

 This sets the ‘entry point’ for this executable.
 In our case, we called our
 entry point by the name people use: `start`.
 Remember?
-In `boot.s`?
+In `boot.asm`?
 Same
 name here.

 ```text